TiffanyAmariuta/capstone-genetic-risk-prediction/weeks/04-reinforcement-eQTL.md

 * What would be a good title for a paper about the analysis we are trying to do in this capstone?
 * What will you include in the introduction to this paper? (think about defining what an eQTL is, what a genetic risk score is, and what a genome-wide association study is, and what we stand to learn about disease biology from these)
 * What was the distribution of correlation of true gene expression and predicted gene expression across genes in 1000 Genomes?
-* Plot the distribution of predicted gene expression for one gene across 1000 Genomes individuals, and indicate where Tiffany's predicted expression lies.